ihekusmiles/se_project_spots/README.md

 ## Plan on improving project

-- Add in the button functionality for the like button, edit button, and new post button.
+- Users should be able to edit the text description for each post.
+This is a functionality that could potentially be implemented into the project.